Features

 Every tool call carries a key.
 Retried calls don't double-charge, double-refund, or double-create.

-When the model writes JavaScript instead of calling tools, it runs in a hardened isolate with no network and a memory cap.
+When the model writes JavaScript instead of calling tools, it runs in a hardened JS sandbox with no network and a memory cap.

 Judgable, not vibes